Department of State Research Topics

 Strong regional bureaus based in Washington focused on regional and country development analysis and administration separate from functionally specialized bureaus.
 Less developed countries were the primary emphasis of these bureaus.

-Through its history USAID focused roughly on Africa, Asia, the Near East and Latin America.
-Europe was paired with Africa in the 1960s, was abolished and then re-established as its own bureau as Europe transitioned after the fall of the Soviet Union.
+Through its history, USAID focused roughly on Africa, Asia, the Near East and Latin America.
+The areas of Europe and Africa were managed by a single bureau in the 1960s, although after the fall of the Soviet Union, Europe was re-established as its own bureau.
 The Near East was at times paired with Asia or South Asia.

-The series here are organized broadly around those categorizations:
+The series are organized broadly around those categorizations:

 Africa and Europe